 Adding Assessment Plan Measures

-All of the outcomes need to have a measure and are allocated to members of the assessment plan team.
+All outcomes need to have a measure and are allocated to the assessment plan team members.
 This allows the team members to review each measure that has been assigned to them.

-Once the measure has been reviewed, users are able to identify actions that are then added to the action plan.
+Once the measure has been reviewed, users can identify actions that are added to the action plan.

 What is the purpose of the review?

 Reviews have two purposes.
 The first is to support the planning of an apprenticeship programme.
-How you deliver to each outcome (skills, knowledge and behaviour) is clearly stated with a measure in place to track performance.
-The second purpose is to actually add your findings against the measure, identify strengths and areas for improvement and to action plan the quality of delivery.
+How you deliver each outcome (skills, knowledge and behaviour) is clearly stated, with a measure in place to track performance.
+The second purpose is to actually add your findings against the measure, identify strengths and areas for improvement, and action plan the quality of delivery.
 For any organisation that is subject to an OfSTED inspection, this becomes a hugely beneficial exercise as it allows you to demonstrate your planning of delivery and how you manage and maintain performance.